About Architags

 In combination with:

 Graffiti tags - being an urban, unstructured and unplanned phenomenon in the city.
-Which represents the spontaneity of urban life and the lived experience by users, (informal) use of spaces and identities.
+Which represents the spontaneity of urban life and the lived experience by users, (informal) use of spaces, cultural phenomenons and local identities.

 Mission: Planning the urban

-Urban planning as a discipline is often much more connected to the 'systemic world' of professionals and too far removed from the ‘urban world' of residents.
-Thus resulting in developments based mainly on the architect’s vision, theories and city regulations.
-Not on existing local qualities.
-In general, city planners agreed upon the fact that we should densify existing neighborhoods rather than expanding outside the city its limits.
-This asks for a different approach working with local stakeholders and existing qualities.
+Urban development is often much more connected to the 'systemic world' of professionals and often too far removed from the ‘urban world' of residents.
+Thus resulting in developments based mainly on visions, datasheets, theories and city regulations.
+Of course, this is important.
+But, now that we’re densifying existing neighborhoods rather than expanding outside the city its limits, we’re forced to come up with a different approach.
+To make sure that the ‘living world' is in balance with the 'systemic world'.

 Approach: Curbanism